 - Please remember that there are many reasons why a sizing bra doesn’t fit you.
 Note which attributes of your bra need to be corrected in order to achieve the right fit.
 This will help you get a bra that fits the way it should.

 - It is also important to understand the physical changes in your body that may lead to a misfit.
 Puberty and pregnancy are stages when your normal bra would do no justice.
 So, trying sister sizes would be the ideal option here.

 - Moreover, an ill-fitting bra can cause a lot of discomfort, neck and shoulder pain, and posture problems.
 So, it is better that you go for sister sizes rather than stick with the same uncomfortable bra.

-- If you are still not satisfied with the sister sizing concept, we recommend you measure yourself again for the correct bra size to proceed with the shopping.
+- If you are still not satisfied with the sister sizing concept, we recommend you measure yourself again for the correct bra size before proceeding with the shopping.

 The Most Common Sister Size Questions Answered

 1. Do Sister Sizes Really Work?

 Yes, sister sizes work well and there is a certain limit for them.
-Sister sizing is that you can either go for one size up or size down but you can’t opt for two or more sizes.
-By going beyond that will change the total proportion of the bra which leads to bad fitting.
+Sister sizing is that you can either go for one size up or down, but you can’t opt for two or more sizes.
+Going beyond that will change the total proportion of the bra, which leads to bad fitting.

-2. Is DD the same as E cup size?
+2. Is the DD cup size the same as the E-cup size?